SpaceXLaunchBot/SpaceXLaunchBot/README.md

  # Technical Info

- The API used it the [r/Space-X API](https://github.com/r-spacex/SpaceX-API)
+ The API used is the [r/Space-X API](https://github.com/r-spacex/SpaceX-API)

 # ToDo